tidymodels/yardstick/tests/testthat/_snaps/fair-aaa.md

       new_groupwise_metric()
     Condition
       Error in `new_groupwise_metric()`:
-      ! `.fn` must be a metric function or metric set.
+      ! `fn` must be a metric function or metric set.

 ---